 Blinds and Awnings

-As we’ve mentioned before, blinds and awnings can also help keep rooms at a pleasant climate by blocking the heating effects of the sun.
+As we’ve mentioned before, blinds and awnings can also help keep rooms in a pleasant climate by blocking the heating effects of the sun.
 In terms of cross ventilation, installing retractable awnings or shutters can stop light entering a room while still allowing for air to enter in and out.
 This is important, and when proper light management solutions are implemented alongside cross ventilation principles, it is possible to drastically reduce your energy bill.

 Know When to Hold ’em, Know When To Fold ’em

 This line doesn’t just apply to a famous country music song–it’s a good principle to guide the use of blinds, retractable awnings and other light management solutions at different stages of the day.
 For example, if your aim is cooling, then during the heat of the day it is advisable to block out as much light as you can, while still allowing air in and out.
 Once the sun has set, however, awnings and other portable shades can be folded down to allow maximum evening breeze.